andres-quintela/manette/scripts/README.md

 If you are tired of typing multiple options in the command line to use the ```train.py``` file, you can use the ```batchTrain.py``` script.
 Simply write as many JSON files (like the one below) as you want, change all the options you wish and put them all in the same folder, say ```toTrain/experiment1/```.
+If you want, you can have multiple folders with JSON files in  ```toTrain/```, they will also be run sequentially.

 Run : ```python3 script/batchTrain -f toTrain/ -d logs/ ```.